tabeyta/heritage-sonification/README.md

-# TITLE heritage-sonification
+# Heritage Data Sonification: a Resource for Non-coders

 ## What

-Code and data produced in 2023 by Tierra Abeyta as part of a Digital Humanities Placement project
+Code and data produced in 2023 by Tierra Abeyta as part of a Digital Humanities Placement project.

 ## Why